Trig Special Angles Game

 Math Worksheets

 This Trig Special Angles Game/Worksheet is a great way to put your skills to the test in a fun environment.
-By practicing, you’ll start to work out the answers efficiently.
+Playing the Special Angles Game is a fast-paced way to build “muscle memory” for trigonometry.
+Instead of calculating from scratch every time, you learn to recognize the ratios instantly.

 Share this page to Google Classroom